 “Far out in the ocean the water is as blue as the petals of the loveliest cornflower, and as clear as the purest glass.”

 The opening lines of this fairy tale immediately set the tone.
 Reminiscent of fragrance and translucence, Anderson prefigures the ending of his tale, when the little mermaid will become an airy wind, flitting about the earth, and doing good deeps to gain an immortal soul.
 But in order to reach the heights, he must first bring us to the depths.
-So he brings us down, down, the height of many steeples stacked upon one another, down to the depths of that world.
+So he brings us down, down, the height of many steeples stacked one upon the other, down to the depths of that world.

 Then he describes it.
 In vivid, watercolor beauty, he takes four paragraphs (which I will not do) to paint the pristine and intricate image of life beneath the sea.
 This is a tale Anderson cared for, nurturing it like a mother with her babe, setting it out like a designer for a stage.
 He tells about the little mermaids living beneath the sea who arrange their garden plots, and offhandedly, gently, he introduces the youngest of them.
 “She was an unusual child, quiet and wistful, and when her sisters decorated their gardens with all kinds of odd things they had found in sunken ships, she would allow nothing in hers except flowers as red as the sun, and a pretty marble statue.”